vectordotdev/timber-elixir/README.md

    Meaning you can interact with your logs consistently across apps of any language: queries, graphs, alerts, and other downstream consumers.
 They all operate on the same schema.
 4. Timber poses no risk of lock-in or code-debt.
-There is no special client, no special API; Timber adheres strictly to the default `::Logger` interface.
+There is no special client, no special API; Timber adheres strictly to the default `Logger` interface.
 On the surface, it's just logging.
    And if you choose to stop using Timber, you can do so without having to alter your code.
 5. Timber manages the entire logging pipeline.
 From log creation (libraries like this one) to a [beautiful modern console](https://timber.io) designed specifically for this data.